German documentary on Murnau photos

 Hi from Australia.

-email and the web address for the photos.
-Thank you for finding
+on your email and the web address for the photos.
+Thank you for

 collection and record of the Murnau POW camp.

-until liberation.
-He then travelled over the Alps to join other
+in 1944 until liberation.
+He then travelled over the Alps to

-of the camp and details of his time during the war, but your
+knowledge of the camp and details of his time during the war,

-photos provide a significant view of life in the camp and liberation.
+but your photos provide a significant view of life in the camp

-Perhaps one day you may be able to include more on the web.
+collection.
+Perhaps one day you may be able to include more on

 Kind and sincere regards